sjms00/aws-bootcamp-cruddur-2023/journal/week1.md

 ## Research best practices of Dockerfiles and attempt to implement it in your Dockerfile

-I read this article:
+> I read this article, but for the moment I don't applied in my project: https://docs.docker.com/develop/develop-images/dockerfile_best-practices/
-https://docs.docker.com/develop/develop-images/dockerfile_best-practices/

 ## Learn how to install Docker on your localmachine and get the same containers running outside of Gitpod / Codespaces

-I used my Visual Studio Code on Ubuntu, and install/configured docker to run the four containers.
+> I used my Visual Studio Code on Ubuntu, and install/configured docker to run the four containers.

 This link is a guide to install Docker: https://docs.docker.com/engine/install/ubuntu/